Chironex indrasaksajiae

 Chironex indrasaksajiae, locally known as Mangkaprun Klong, Mangkaprun Sarhai or Sarong, is a species of box jellyfish in a coastal water of the northern and eastern Gulf of Thailand.
 It has been accused of causing fatalities in the area as it is a member of the genus Chironex.

 Taxonomy

 All species in the genus were named after a person related to the jellyfish research.
 The Chironex indrasaksajiae, however, was named after a Thai princess, princess Indrasakdi Sachi (RTGS: Inthrasak Sachi; formerly Queen Indrasakdi Sachi).
-It seems like a norm for Thai scientists to name species after members of their royal family members as the Thai royal family members have had enormous influences in their life such as advancing educational systems and improving the quality of their life.
 The species was distinguished from the other species using both morphological and molecular techniques.

 Description

 A box jellyfish with smooth exumbrella that has a maximum bell height of 150 mm.
 Most of the morphological characteristics of the species are similar to its congener such as cock’s comb shaped gastric saccules, smooth and triangular shaped perradial lappets with a single frenulum on each side of the bell, and dome shaped rhopalial niche ostia.
 The jellyfish carries up to 12 tentacles per pedalium on each corner of the bell.
 The species was distinguished from the other Chironex by the bulbous shaped pedalial canal.